julienboulay/ngx-barcode-scanner/README.md

 * Login to your npm account with `npm login`
 * Publish to npm repository with `npm run release`

+## Known issues

+Access to the camera is restricted on iOS when running in a Progressive Web App.
+Live streaming will not work in this case.

 ## License

 MIT